- 1. Conduct a bar audit

 - 18. Embark on a mission with a charity

 - 20. Don’t make people wait!
 Offer drinks on arrival

 - 22. Reward your regulars with a loyalty program

 How to increase bar sales?
 22 effective techniques to boost your bar sales

-Are you looking for guidance on how to increase bar sales but keep running into the same tired advice?
+You've already started a bar business and now you are looking for guidance on how to increase bar sales but keep running into the same tired advice.
 It's a challenge for business owners in the modern age.
 All the information is out there, but where do you start?
 Which actions will have a meaningful and positive impact on your business?